atoponce/d-note/INSTALL.md

-These are some notes I made for CentOS 7.9, it's still needs cleaning, I just needed a place to dump it for now
+These are some notes I made for CentOS 7.9, it still needs cleaning, I just needed a place to dump it for now
 ---------------------------------------------------------------------------------------------------------------

 ```sh